Muhsin-42/spin-up-ping/README.md

 1. Set interval slightly lower than your hosting platform's timeout
 2. Implement error handling for network issues
-3. Enable debug logging during development
-4. Use environment variables for server URLs
+3. Use environment variables for server URLs

 ## Contributing 🤝